bfulop/estimator/readme.md

 ### A management overhead

 My historical number is about 25%.
-This is stuff like emails, environment setup, booting in, etc.
+This is stuff like emails, environment setup, booting in, etc. (Actually it's more like 33%, if I really want to come out of the closet)

 ## The simulation